How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

 While wearing your HackMotion, take some swings where you go from halfway back to halfway through.

-You should notice your wrist going from a slightly extended or flexed position to flexed to extended again after contact with the ball.
+After contact with the ball, you should notice your wrist going from a slightly extended or flexed position to flexed and then extended again.

 Actionable Tips for a Better Release